dan-reznik/why-so-many-ellipses/index.md

 This page contains information supplementary to [@garcia2020-ellipses].
 Specifically, semi-axes and fit errors for the 29 triangle centers within the first 100 in [@etc] whose loci are ellipses, over the family of 3-periodics in the elliptic billiard.
+Additionally, we include expressions for the semi-axes of elliptic loci under the *homothetic* family.

 The following explicit expressions were given for the semi-axes $a_c,b_c$ of the $N=3$ confocal caustic [@garcia2019-incenter]: